 We have devoted substantially all of our resources to the development of our RCT platform, the preclinical and clinical advancement of our product candidates, the creation and protection of related intellectual property and the provision of general and administrative support for these operations.
 We have funded our operations primarily through the public and private placements of equity and debt instruments and our collaboration with MEDINET.
-In January 2018, we completed an underwritten registered direct offering of 2,691,494 shares of common stock at a price of \$2.35 per share.
-The total net proceeds of the offering were \$5.7 million after deducting underwriter's discounts and commissions, and expenses related to the offering.

 We have never been profitable and have incurred net losses in each year since inception.
-Our accumulated deficit was \$226.8 million as of June 30, 2018.
+Our accumulated deficit was \$216.0 million as of September 30, 2018.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We expect to continue to incur significant expenses and operating losses in connection with our ongoing activities as we:

-- continue scale up and improvement of our manufacturing processes; - continue with the transition of our manufacturing technology transfer; - seek regulatory approvals and reimbursement from third-party payors and insurers for NeoCart or any other product candidates that successfully complete clinical trials; - prepare to commercialize NeoCart, if approved; - continue our research and development efforts; - conduct clinical trials of our future product candidates; - manufacture preclinical study and clinical trial materials; - hire additional personnel to support continuing operations; - maintain, expand and protect our intellectual property portfolio; - · implement operational, financial and management systems associated with the potential commercialization of NeoCart, if approved; and - hire additional general and administrative personnel to operate as a public company.
+- continue scale up and improvement of our manufacturing processes; - continue with the transition of our manufacturing technology transfer; - seek regulatory approvals and reimbursement from third-party payors and insurers for NeoCart or any other product candidates that successfully complete clinical trials; - prepare to commercialize NeoCart, if approved; - continue our research and development efforts; - conduct clinical trials of any future product candidates; - manufacture preclinical study and clinical trial materials; - hire additional personnel to support continuing operations; - maintain, expand and protect our intellectual property portfolio; - implement operational, financial and management systems associated with the potential commercialization of NeoCart, if approved; and - hire additional general and administrative personnel to operate as a public company.